typedb-osi/typeql-plugin-emacs/README.md

 # emacs-graql-mode

-Major mode that provides syntax highlighting and basic completion for GraQL
+Major mode that provides syntax highlighting and basic completion for GraQL.

+Requires `fish-mode` as well.

+## Notes

+- Using `derived-mode` for a simple implementation.
+- Derives `fish-mode` since it most closely resembles the syntax structure.
+- List of keywords/functions copied from [graknlabs/graql_syntax_sublime](https://github.com/graknlabs/graql_syntax_sublime/blob/master/gql.sublime-syntax).